The Wonder

 46

-Each of us determines her or his self-worth.
 Imagine a world in which the word putdown and words similar to it, such as insult or snub, are obsolete.

-Remember, despite what the world may tell you, your kindness and fairness are reasons enough to greatly value your existence.
+Next, remind yourself that despite what the world may tell you, your kindness and fairness are reasons enough to greatly value your existence.
 See niceness as an unparalleled saving grace.

 47

-Committing to kindness and fairness
+Committing to kindness and

-It’s the real-deal means of feeling worthy!
+of feeling worthy!

-Try as we may to complicate matters,
+Try as we may to complicate

-healthy people are, simply put, nice people.
+matters, healthy people are,

 48